Main content

 7. Set your look with setting spray

-Before heading out the door, close your eyes and mist your face with setting spray to help lock your eye makeup look into place.
-Our Marshmellow Setting Spray is ideal for those seeking a smooth matte makeup look, while the Plump Finish Setting Spray provides a more moisturized look.
+Before heading out the door, close your eyes and mist your face with setting spray to help lock your eye makeup into place.
+Try The Face Glue Setting Spray, a waterproof formula that helps set makeup for up to 24 hours while boosting color vibrancy.

 How to tightline hooded eyes

 The process for tightlining hooded eyes is the same as it is for non-hooded eyes.
-While applying winged eyeliner on hooded eyes requires a tailored approach to avoid smudging, the same isn’t true for tightlining.
-This technique keeps the pigment focused on your waterline.
-Because of this, you don’t have to worry about the eyeliner transferring onto your lids.
+While winged eyeliner on hooded eyes often needs a more tailored approach to avoid smudging, tightlining keeps the pigment tucked along the waterline, so it’s less likely to transfer onto the lid.
+This makes it a great option for hooded eyes because it adds definition without visible liner taking up valuable lid space.

 How to keep tightline eyeliner from smudging

-Using a waterproof eyeliner is the best way to ensure your tightlined eyeliner stays put all day.
-While tightlined eyeliner isn’t necessarily prone to smudging, it can wear away as the day goes on, particularly if you have watery eyes.
-Waterproof eyeliners are designed to hold up even if wet, so using one of these formulas can help prevent your eyeliner from wearing off prematurely.
+Using a waterproof eyeliner is the best way to help your tightline eyeliner stay put all day.
+While tightlining isn’t especially prone to smudging, it can wear away over time—especially if you have watery eyes.
+Waterproof formulas are made to hold up to moisture, which helps prevent premature fading.

 How to combine tightlining with other eyeliner looks